dsdanielpark/Gemini-API/README.md

 GeminiClient = Gemini(cookies=cookies)
 ```
 Or update cookies automatically using [broser_cookie3](https://github.com/borisbabic/browser_cookie3).
-Cookie values can be changed frequently, thus it is recommended to automatically update.
-(This feature is still under investigation for better methods.)
+Cookie values can be changed frequently, thus it is recommended to automatically update. (under investigation for better methods.)
 ```python
 from gemini import Gemini

 GeminiClient = Gemini(auto_cookies=True)
 ```
 However, `auto_cookies` feature is incomplete, and you may need to periodically update cookie values in a .env file or json file.
 You will need to develop a logic that suits you for automatically updating cookies.

 *Before proceeding, ensure that the GeminiClient object is defined without any errors.*